nmeum/edward/README.md

 implementation written by Andrew Moore in the early-to-mid 1990s.
 As such, they still share a lot of code and are potentially subject to the same bugs [\[1\]][ed history].
-To the best of my knowledge, edward is the first (largely) POSIX compatible ed implementation which is not derived from Andrew's original implementation.
+To the best of my knowledge, edward is the first ed implementation which strives to be fully POSIX compatible but is not derived from Andrew's original implementation.

 ## License